Service Location: Philadelphia School Placement: Mastery Charter School at Thomas Campus Graduate of: University of Pittsburgh

 Service Location: Philadelphia School Placement: Paul Robeson High School Graduate of: Drexel University

 Jasmine James is a writer and native of Philadelphia.
 From summers with her grandparents in North Philly, to high school in Lower Merion, and college in University City, she spent years exploring, gravitating towards, and honing her passion for self-expression through essays and poetry.

-During her undergraduate career at Drexel University (BA English ‘18), Jasmine grew more involved with community writing.
+During her undergraduate career at Drexel University (Bachelor of Arts in English ‘18), Jasmine grew more involved with community writing.
 She volunteered at Mighty Writers West as a mentor working one-on-one with young writers and lead workshops for larger groups of children.
 Most recently, she was one of 18 writers-in-residence on TRIPOD at Writers Room, a year-long writing and photography project that brought together Drexel undergraduates, senior community members, and local high schoolers to collaborate on telling their shared stories of living in West Philadelphia.
 For her senior capstone project, she envisioned opening a community writing center to serve the educational and cultural needs of the youth in Philadelphia.